sandark7/csso-loader/README.md

 };
 ```

-Also you can pass `restructure` boolean parameter to `csso` object in webpack options.
+Also it can to be disabled by `restructure` boolean option in `csso` object of webpack config.

 ``` javascript
 module.exports = {